-Some Common Weaknesses of a Business Plan to Avoid
+Some Common Business Plan Mistakes to Avoid

 All businesses should have a business strategy.
 Unfortunately, the vast majority of plans are hardly worth the paper they’re printed on, even though the business it describes continues to sputter along.